Jamshedpur: Education

 Important educational institutions in Jamshedpur are:

 XLRI, founded in 1949, is the oldest management institute of India; Mahatma Gandhi Memorial Medical College, established in 1961; and the engineering college National Institute of Technology, Jamshedpur, an Institute of National Importance, established as a Regional Institute of Technology on 15 August 1960.
 The National Metallurgical Laboratory (NML), one of the 38 Council of Scientific and Industrial Research (CSIR) laboratories, was inaugurated on 26 November 1950 by Jawaharlal Nehru.
 Shavak Nanavati Technical Institute (SNTI), established in 1921 as the technical training department of Tata Steel, now develops skilled employees for other companies as well.
 Its 400,000 volume library is one of the most popular in the city.
-Many high level institutions are located in Jamshedpur.
-Now there is further development to setup more universities and several other educational institutions.
+Many high-level institutions are located in Jamshedpur.
+Now there is further development to set up more universities and several other educational institutions.
+Jamshedpur is also known for its religious education of major faiths.
+Ramakrishna Mission School in Jamshedpur is a part of Ramakrishna Mission.
+Arshadul Qadri (1925–2002), a well-known Islamic scholar, was from Jamshedpur.
+In 2012, seven private schools in Jamshedpur earned global recognition from the British Council India and were selected for the British Council International Award (BCTA).

 Sports

 Jamshedpur's private clubs provide opportunities for activities, such as golf, tennis, squash, billiards, horseriding and water scootering.
-Jamshedpur FC is an ISL team based in Jamshedpur.
-The team is owned by Tata Steel.
+Jamshedpur FC is a professional football club based in Jamshedpur which competes in the Indian Super League (ISL), the top flight of Indian Football.
+The club is owned by Tata Steel.